Embedding a PDF

 - In order to import a PDF, select the drop-down arrow on the top-right of the screen that appears, or simply select the file tab.
 You first have to tick the "permission box" under Upload file.

 - Once back on the main page, you will see the PDF sitting in the cell you chose.
-Finally, select Display changes at the bottom of the page.
+Finally, select Display page at the bottom of the page.

 Then, use Choose file to import your PDF: browse your computer to find it then select Open.
 You can alternatively browse your filing cabinet under Home: select the tick next to the desired PDF to select it.